rbohl/liferay-docs/en/developer/customization/articles/50-liferay-forms/02-form-storage-adapters.markdown

 - Method: `public String getUuid()`
-    Returns the unique ID of the Form Record, which is useful for identifying the form record across all other form records in the database.
-The first time a record is saved, this returns `null`.
+    Returns the unique ID of the Form Record, which is useful for identifying the form record across portal environments (like staged and live).
+This is often needed to pass to the `ServiceContext` object used in a service call.
+    Before the record is persisted, this returns `null`.

 - Method: `public boolean isInsert()`
     Returns _true_ if the primary key is `0`, and _false_ if there's an existing ID for the form record.
 The default JSON storage adapter uses it to test whether an add or update is called for.

-`DDMStorageAdapterGetRequest`:
+`DDMStorageAdapterDeleteRequest`:

 - Method: `public long getPrimaryKey()`
     Returns the `storageId` <!-- ???--> of the form record, which is useful for any work that requires identifying a record.
-The default JSON storage adapter uses it to retrieve the `DDMContent` object associated with the primary key, which, in turn with the form itself (see the next method) is used to get deserialized `DDMFormValues`, which can be passed tot he delete request.
+The default JSON storage adapter uses it to retrieve the `DDMContent` object associated with the primary key, which, in turn with the form itself (see the next method) is used to get deserialized `DDMFormValues`, which can be passed to the delete request.

 - Method: `public DDMForm getDDMForm()`
     Returns the `DDMForm` object of the form the record is associated with, for deletion.

-`DDMStorageAdapterDeleteRequest`:
+`DDMStorageAdapterGetRequest`:

 - Method: `public long getPrimaryKey()`
     Returns the `storageId` <!-- ???--> of the form record, which is useful for any work that requires identifying a record.
-You can use this to delete the `DDMContent` for the form record.

 ## Implementing a `DDMStorageAdapter`